-Space requirements for in-place online DDL operations are outlined below.
-Space requirements do not apply to operations that are performed instantly.
+Disk space requirements for online DDL operations are outlined below.
+The requirements do not apply to operations that are performed instantly.

 A temporary log file records concurrent DML when an online DDL operation creates an index or alters a table.
 The temporary log file is extended as required by the value of

 innodb_online_alter_log_max_size.
 If the operation takes a long time and concurrent DML modifies the table so much that the size of the temporary log file exceeds the value of

 innodb_online_alter_log_max_size, the online DDL operation fails with a

 DB_ONLINE_LOG_TOO_BIGerror, and uncommitted concurrent DML operations are rolled back.
 A large

 innodb_online_alter_log_max_sizesetting permits more DML during an online DDL operation, but it also extends the period of time at the end of the DDL operation when the table is locked to apply logged DML.

 innodb_sort_buffer_sizevariable also defines the size of the temporary log file read buffer and write buffer.